-For all nominees Withold authority for all nominees (except as marked to the contrary below) Nominees: 1.
-Election of 5 Directors.
-Robin L. Smith Mark Weinreb Joseph D. Zuckerman Richard Berman Steven S. Myers
+Withold authority for all nominees

+For all (except as marked to nominees the contrary below) Nominees:

+1. Election of 5 Robin L. Smith Mark Weinreb

+Joseph D. Zuckerman Richard Berman Steven S. Myers

+line below.

-To withhold authority for any individual nominees, print nominee's name on the line below.
+To withhold authority for any individual nominees, print nominee's name on the

-FOR AGAINST ABSTAIN Approval of the amendment to the Company's Amended and Restated Certificate of Incorporation, effecting a reverse stock split of the Company's Common Stock at a ratio of one-for-three to one-for-seven shares.
+FOR AGAINST ABSTAIN

+2. Approval of the amendment to the Company's Amended and Restated Certificate of Incorporation, effecting a reverse stock split of the Company's Common Stock at the discretion of the Board of Directors at a ratio within the range of three-for-one to ten-for-one shares.

 Ratification of Holtz Rubenstein Reminick LLP to audit the Company's financial statements for the fiscal year ending 2007